On the MacWilliams Identity for Classical and Quantum Convolutional Codes: The MacWilliams Identity for Split Weight Generating Functions in the Dirac Notation

-In this section we introduce basic properties of classical error-correcting codes and the MacWilliams identity for linear block codes.
-We will define the exact weight generating function (EWGF) of a block code as a linear combination of orthonormal vectors in Dirac bra-ket notation.
-This representation allows us to derive the MacWilliams identity easily.
-The readers would have a better understanding of the Dirac notation, which is used in both classical and quantum cases throughout this article, if they have never seen it before.
+We define notations, review the MacWilliams theorem for orthogonal groups, and introduce the Dirac bra-ket notation in this section.
+This representation allows us to easily derive the MacWilliams identity for general split weight generating functions and facilitates the establishment of our results in the following sections.
+The readers would have a better understanding of the Dirac notation, which is used in both classical and quantum cases throughout this article.